 "I mean, the fact that life will kill you is just that," Zevon pointed out when asked about the seemingly fatalistic nature of the album in general and the title track in particular.
 "I think you have to spend a fair amount of time realizing that you will be, so that you'll remember to enjoy everything you possibly can every minute you're not.
 You always want to try and tell younger people that, which is very difficult, because they don't really hear it because they feel a life has been imposed on them.
 And of course, they're absolutely correct."

 If any single aesthetic really drove the record, it may have been Zevon's desire to write a set of songs that he'd be able to play out with a minimum of accompaniment.
 "For the past few years, I'm essentially like a heavy-metal folk singer.
 I play by myself.
 For economic reasons, because I'm anti-social, and, because it's not as loud.
 There's a number of reasons," he mused.
 "But I play alone, and I wanted to write songs that I was going to be able to play by myself without disappointing people, you know, disappointing their expectations in hearing the guitar solo from the record or the sax section or something."

-And although his life would sadly be cut short on Sept.
-7, 2003, after a battle with cancer, this album kicked off a career-closing trilogy (followed by 2002's My Ride's Here and 2003's The Wind) that allowed Zevon to go out on a high note.
+Zevon's life would sadly be cut short on Sept.
+7, 2003, after a battle with cancer.
+But not before this album kicked off a career-closing trilogy (followed by 2002's My Ride's Here and 2003's The Wind) that allowed him to go out on a high note.
 Even at his lowest, Zevon's star always shone brighter than most.
 "I’m insane.
-I’m f---ed up.
+I’m fucked up.
 I have problems," he admitted.
 "But I don’t get depressed and I don’t get bored."